simonschwartz/request-state-wrapper/README.md

 **Optional**

-- `stalledDelay` - Time, in milliseconds, it takes for the request to be considered stalled
+- `stalledDelay` - Time, in milliseconds, it takes for the request to be considered stalled (defaults to 1000)
 - `onStateChange` - Handler function that is called whenever the request state changes
 - `onFetching` - Handler function that is called whenever the request starts fetching
 - `onStalled` - Handler function that is called whenever the request state becomes stalled